NiloCK/tuido/readme.md

 2. clone repo
 3. `go run .`

 tuido is dogfooding.
-As a special case, when the working directory is equal to `tuido` (as it is during `go run .` from the project root), tuido parses items in `.go` files as well as the defaults.
+The project's `.tuido` file instructs tuido to parse items in from `.go` files as well as the defaults.
 Result being that the app, runnng in test, contains a good running list of development todos.

 ## Licence